agilesteel/spells/README.md

 ## Features:

-* AnsiPrint - ansi styled outputs for your strings
+* AnsiPrint - [ANSI] styled outputs for your strings

 ## Usage